Beverly and Gloucester schools closed as teachers go on strike

 But they want to get back to the bargaining table and have asked a mediator to facilitate negotiations to get teachers and students back in the classroom.

-"We are deeply disappointed that they have they have chosen to vote for an illegal strike, interrupting student learning and interrupting after-school and athletic programs as well as leaving parents scrambling for childcare," said Gloucester School Committee Chair Kathy Clancy.
+"We are deeply disappointed that they have chosen to vote for an illegal strike, interrupting student learning and interrupting after-school and athletic programs as well as leaving parents scrambling for childcare," said Gloucester School Committee Chair Kathy Clancy.

 The Gloucester superintendent said a decision about athletics and extracurricular activities will be announced on Friday.